 - Your phone has a mechanical failure not covered by the warranty

 If you have an expensive new phone, your warranty and current renters or home insurance likely won’t cover repairs if you drop it or get it wet.
-But you can compare home insurance policies to find a provider that will let you schedule your phone or purchase a separate policy from a private insurer or your cell phone company.
+But you can compare home insurance policies to find an insurer that will let you add your phone to your coverage.
+Alternatively, you can purchase a separate policy from a private insurer or your cell phone company.

 Frequently asked questions about phone insurance